marselester/marselester.github.com/cv/_sources/index.rst.txt

 July 2014 — Present

 In two months onboard I developed the wallet system which is our core service.
-I have been maintaining and improving it as the company has grown to serve millions of customers.
+I have been maintaining and improving it as the company has grown to serve over 5 millions of customers.

 In early days of Coins.ph I set up continuous integration and infrastructure based on SaltStack (production, staging, beta and sandbox servers), though it's on Kubernetes nowadays.